Working with Coconut Oil

-The oil, which used to have a bad reputation in this country, is now finally getting the attention it deserves for not only being a nutritional powerhouse, but for its versatility in the kitchen.
+The oil, which used to have a bad reputation in this country, is now finally getting the attention it deserves for not only being a nutritional powerhouse but for its versatility in the kitchen.
 I have used coconut oil consistently for 12 years with great results.

 Virgin and Filtered Coconut OIl

 While I love the virgin coconut oil – and I use it frequently – there are many instances when I don’t want what I’m making to taste like a Thai dish.
-When I want the perfect oil to cook potato pancakes, for instance, I reach for the filtered no-taste variety.
-This product still has all of the nutritional benefits of coconut oil without the predominant coconut flavor.
-The flavor is removed in a vacuum process.
+When I want the perfect oil to cook potato pancakes, for instance, I reach for the filtered aroma-free variety.
+This product still has all of the nutritional benefits of coconut oil without the predominant coconut flavor, which is removed in a vacuum process.
 Coconut and the oil come from tropical countries where they are exposed to high tropical temperatures.
 The oil can take the heat necessary to distill it and remove the coconut flavor without affecting the quality.
 There’s no trans fat byproducts either, so you don’t have to worry that you’re compromising your health.

 1-pound, 2-pound, and 7-pound Containers

-If you’re baking with coconut oil, and converting from butter to coconut oil, use 7 tablespoons coconut oil instead of 1 stick butter.
+If you’re baking with coconut oil and converting from butter to coconut oil, use 7 tablespoons coconut oil instead of 1 stick butter.
 Butter contains 20 per cent water, so you need to lessen the oil a bit.
 The easiest way to measure 7 tablespoons is to scoop ½ cup into a dry measure and then remove 1 tablespoon.

 7 Tablespoons Coconut Oil